sethsandaru/sethsandaru/README.md

 Want to know a secret?
 My first programming language I learnt was **Lua** (from 2009 - when I was in 9th grade).
 And then, **PHP** (2010) 😆 😂

 ### My STACK
-- PHP (5, 7+)
+- PHP 7+, 8
   - Laravel 5+, 6.x, 7.x, 8.x
   - PHPUnit
 - JavaScript (ES5, 6, 7,...)
   - VueJS 2, 3
 - TypeScript
-  - NestJS
 - Database
-  - MySQL / MariaDB
+  - MySQL / MariaDB / PostgreSQL
-  - PostgreSQL
   - Redis
   - MongoDB
 - Docker